tigran-sargsyan-w/tigran-sargsyan-w.github.io/README.md

     <div style="text-align: center;margin-left: 40px;margin-right: 40px">
         <h1 align="center">Hi I'm Tigran</h1>
         <p align="center">
-            Passionate Unity developer, adept in the art of crafting both game and non-game mechanics, blending programming prowess with design principles seamlessly.
+            Passionate Software developer, adept in the art of crafting both, game and non-game programs, mechanics, etc., blending programming prowess with design principles seamlessly.
 Fluent in C# and Unity, with an unwavering commitment to keeping pace with the latest industry advancements.
             A collaborative spirit, equipped with communication skills, devoted to delivering immersive, high-quality experiences that captivate and engage audiences.
             Possessing a keen eye for detail and a penchant for innovation, I strive to push the boundaries of interactive experiences, ensuring each project is not only technically sound but also artistically compelling.
             Committed to fostering a culture of creativity and excellence, I thrive in dynamic team environments where ideas flourish and visions become reality.
         </p>
         <p align="center" style="text-align: center;margin-bottom: 10px;margin-top: 10px">
             If you want to know more about me, click the button below.